andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_orderedlist | markdownify }} </div>

-Markdown uses bullet points to display an unordered list.
+Markdown uses bullet points to display unordered lists.
 To make an unordered list, use an asterisk or hyphen before each list item.
 For example:

 ```markdown
 * List Item 1